Skip to content Skip to sidebar Skip to footer

 Which One Is Better?

-• Choose Vegetarian if you want to avoid meat but still enjoy dairy and eggs.
+• You want to avoid meat but still enjoy dairy and eggs

-Whatever you choose, make sure your diet is rich in:
+Whatever you choose, make sure your diet is nutrient-rich and balanced.
+Here’s what your daily meals should include: